AndroidPillars/Node.js/README.md

 # JavaScript in Browser Environment

 - In the Browser Environment window object is the top level wrapper object and the document object will come inside window   object.
-- In Browser -> Inspect -> console
+- Go to the Browser -> Inspect -> console
   &nbsp;
   ```ruby
   window